yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 21. In the diagram, notice that you can interpret the cardinality which is represented by the **1** and ***** indicators.

-	*Filter direction is represented by the arrow head.
+	*The Filter direction is represented by the arrow head.
 A solid line represents an active relationship; a dashed line represents an inactive relationship.*

 22. Hover the cursor over the relationship to highlight the related columns.